YEAST: Yet Another Sequential Test: Related Work

 \section{Related Work}

-Our work is related to a large literature on sequential decision-making based on decision rules defined via sequences of hypothesis tests, confidence sequences, or sequences of "always-valid" p-values.
-While the early work in this field was primarily concerned with clinical trials and industrial quality controls~\cite{dodge1929method,bross1952sequential,armitage1954sequential}, more recent work is typically motivated by the sequential nature of online experiments, where users arrive sequentially and generate outcomes that are observed fast relative to the duration of the experiment~\cite{larsen2023statistical, johari2022always, Howard2021}.
-Here, the goal of sequential procedures is typically either to reduce the opportunity cost of longer experiments, e.g. in the context of best-arm identification in multi-armed bandit problems~\cite{Bandit1,Bandit2,Bandit3,Bandit4}, or risk management, i.e. the quick detection of harmful treatments~\cite{Lindon22, ham2023designbased}.
-Our work is primarily concerned with the latter and this section focuses on the two dominant approaches underlying the monitoring methods used by large online organizations~\cite{SSe:23}.
+Our work is related to a large literature on sequential decision-making based on sequences of hypothesis tests, confidence sequences, or sequences of "always-valid" p-values.
+While early work in this field was primarily concerned with clinical trials and industrial quality control~\cite{dodge1929method,bross1952sequential,armitage1954sequential}, more recent work is typically motivated by the sequential nature of online experiments, where users arrive sequentially and generate outcomes that are observed quickly relative to the duration of the experiment~\cite{larsen2023statistical, johari2022always, Howard2021}.
+Here, the goal of sequential testing is typically either to reduce the opportunity cost of longer experiments, as in the context of best-arm identification in multi-armed bandit problems~\cite{Bandit1,Bandit2,Bandit3,Bandit4}, or to manage risk by faster detection of harmful treatments~\cite{Lindon22, ham2023designbased}.